-A list of swimmers who have been entered in the OME system will be available online March 1 for women and March 8 for men.
+A list of swimmers who have been entered in the OME system will be available online Feb.
+28 for women and March 7 for men.
 The entry review and challenge period begins as soon as the entry list is posted.
 Entry challenges are due by 4 p.m.
-Eastern time, March 2 for women and 4 p.m.
-Eastern time, March 9 for men.
-Challenges must be submitted to John Bugner (jbugner@ncaa.org; 317-917-6529) for women and Michelle Perry (mperry@ncaa.org; 317-460-4680) for men.
+Eastern time, March 1 for women and 4 p.m.
+Eastern time, March 8 for men.
+Challenges must be submitted to John Bugner (jbugner@ncaa.org; 317-917-6529) for men and women.